 You will be introduced to themes, methods and theories in the study of the literature and history of the ancient world as well as exploring works of art from ancient Greece and Rome, looking not only at the objects themselves, but also on the contexts within which they were produced and used.

-Currently there are options to study ancient Greek and Latin languages, go on a study trip and take part in an archaeological dig or volunteering in a museum as part of the work placement module.
+Currently there are options to study Ancient Greek and Latin, go on a study trip and take part in an archaeological dig or volunteering in a museum as part of the work placement module.

 This course balances the academic study of classics and ancient history today with personalised preparation for the 21st-century workplace – 91% of our BA Classical Civilisation students are in work or further study within six months of graduating (DLHE 2016 results).
 You will leave knowing how to identify, select, organise and interpret information, write analytically, develop independent thinking and conduct research-based activity.